mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/configure-jwt-alice-and-bob/kotlin.md

 }
 ```

-Notice that these values are hardcoded.
-This makes it easier to use these values later in this tutorial, however in production application they should be retrieved from external API.
+Notice that these values are hardcoded to keep the tutorial code straightforward.
+However, in a production application they should be retrieved from an external API.